If It's Not on Your Website, Does it Even Exist?

 GETTING IT OFF THE GROUND

-If you’re in the demographic who doesn’t yet have a site, here’s what you need to do to get started.
+If you’re in the demographic that doesn’t yet have a site, here’s what you need to do to get started.
 Find a web hosting service and purchase a domain name.
 A few things to keep in mind when naming: Firstly, don’t over complicate.
 Your URL doesn’t need to be some supremely clever phrase, it needs to be something that can be easily spelled.
 You also don’t want your URL to be too different from the name of your brand itself as that will confuse people.
 If your brand is just your name, then use your name.
 You could put your name in an interesting order or combine it with your profession like Jane Smith Photography.
 You’re going to want to be flexible with your URL here as many domain names may have already been taken.
 You can visit your web hosting service of choice to find out what’s available.
 Two very popular ones are Go Daddy and WordPress.
 There are also many website builders that offer hosting too like Squarespace, Wix, and Shopify.
 That brings us to our next order of business, choosing a website builder; the software used to actually create your site.
 When picking a web host and a site builder, there are multiple things to keep in mind; including price of sign up and renewal, ease of use, customer service, customization, and technical specs like available bandwidth.
 For a more detailed idea of what to consider check this out.

 BUILDING AND MAINTAINING